 Eye protection is very important.
 Damage to your eye may not only significantly impair your ability to work, but it may also affect your quality of life in other ways as well.

 Contact a Georgia Workers’ Compensation Attorney if Injured on the Job

 If you have been injured on the job, you need an attorney who will make sure you get the compensation to which you are legally entitled.
 Some employers will try to deny your claim or to blame you for your injury.
 Do not let this happen to you.
 Even if you were partially at fault, you are still entitled to workers’ compensation unless you were engaged in gross misconduct.
 Do not be bullied or pressured into giving up your claim.
 Your employer is required to carry workers’ compensation insurance for a reason.
-Call the attorneys at the Bader Law Firm, LLC today for a free consultation.
+Call the attorneys at the Bader Scott Injury Lawyers today for a free consultation.
 We dedicate our practice to protecting the rights of injured workers, and we will fight for you.